dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v6-info.md

 1. find `style_type="demi` replace it with `style_type="medium`
 1. find `family-book` replace it with `family-default`
 1. find `family-medium` replace it with `family-default`
-1. find `dnb-typo-number` remvoe it
+1. find `dnb-typo-number` remove it
-1. find `dnb-typo-std` remvoe it
+1. find `dnb-typo-std` remove it

 ## New DNB font

 We have now our very own _DNB font_.
-As this font behaves very differently than Fedra Sans, the DNB UX has spesifyed how we will use the _DNB font_ on digital medium.
+As this font behaves very differently than Fedra Sans, the DNB UX has specified how we will use the _DNB font_ on digital medium.
 Therefore `font-family`, `font-size`, `font-weight` and `line-height` properties have changed.

 In normal circumstances, you have to do **nothing** regarding to this change.